cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 * Version-controlled
 * Dated

-Note: Version-controlled means not only that the source is versioned, but also that commits are logged, attributed to the author, branched, merged and tagged for release.
+{% if include.pres %}Note: {% endif %}Version-controlled means not only that the source is versioned, but also that commits are logged, attributed to the author, branched, merged and tagged for release.

 The tools named here may quickly appear dated and the balance of effort invested in each will change, but the high-level activity will hopefully be consistent over time.